gvvaughan/typecheck/README.md

 - *gradual*: Type checks can be introduced to the functions in your code gradually, to as few or as many as seem useful;
-- *type checking*: function argument types and return types are checked against the specification, and raise an
+- *type checking*: function argument types and return types are checked against the specification, and raise an error if some don't match

 This is a light-weight library for [Lua][] 5.1 (including [LuaJIT][]), 5.2 and 5.3 written in pure Lua.